harmonydata/harmonydata.github.io/content/en/compare-harmonise-instruments/gad-7-vs-beck-anxiety-inventory.md

 {{< card heading="Try Harmony" copy="Compare GAD-7 and Beck Anxiety Inventory " url="https://harmonydata.ac.uk/app" >}}

 Harmony is useful for finding crosswalks between instrument pairs like GAD-7 vs Beck Anxiety Inventory.
 Using large language models, Harmony can provide a percentage match between each item, making it easier to identify parallels and differences.

 The GAD-7 vs Beck Anxiety Inventory comparison, which would have been time consuming and subjective, can now be performed objectively and reproducibly using Harmony.

-No more sifting through long PDFs of questionnaires or manually entering questions into spreadsheets.
-With Harmony, you can simply select instruments from the system's database or drag and drop your own in PDF form.
-The GAD-7 vs Beck Anxiety Inventory comparison becomes a straightforward task with Harmony.

 ## Other instruments which you can compare and harmonise with Harmony